-Kerala Cong MLA shows signs of recovery, Remains on ventilator support
+Kerala Cong MLA shows signs of recovery, remains on ventilator support

-Kochi, Dec 31 (PTI) Uma Thomas MLA, who sustained severe brain and spine injuries following a fall, has shown notable improvement in her health condition, doctors attending her said here on Tuesday.
+Kochi, Dec 31 (PTI) Congress MLA Uma Thomas, who sustained severe brain and spine injuries following a fall, has shown notable improvement in her health condition, doctors attending her said here on Tuesday.

 The medical team at Renai Medicity Multi Super Specialty hospital said that the MLA, currently on ventilator support, opened her eyes and responded to commands, including moving her hands and legs.